Lungs are balloon like structures in the body whose purpose is gas exchange.

 Anatomy of Lungs

-The upper airways consists of the oral and nasal cavities, pharynx, and larynx.
+The upper airways consist of the oral and nasal cavities, pharynx, and larynx.
 The primary function of the upper airways is to prepare the inspired air for entry into the lungs.

 The nasal passages are particularly designed to act as an air conditioner.
 The nasal turbinates and mucous membranes in the nasal cavity warm filter, and humidify the inspired air during inspiration.